Faust13/awesome-sega-dreamcast/README.md

   </a>
 </h3>

-> A curated list of awesome Steam Deck software, resources and more.
+> A curated list of awesome Sega Dreamcast software, resources and more.

 [Sega Dreamcast](https://en.wikipedia.org/wiki/Dreamcast) is a home video game console manufactured by Sega.